mogenson/lua-macos-app/README.md

 end
 ```

 The `loadstring` function will take a string, compile it to bytecode, and return a function to run this bytecode.
-If there is a complication error the returned function is nil, and the second returned argument is an error string.
+If there is a compilation error the returned function is nil, and the second returned argument is an error string.

 Since user entered code may have mistakes or errors that could cause a crash, we will run the compiled function in a protected environment, with the `pcall` function.
-This is Lua's equivalent of `try` and `catch`.
+This is Lua's equivalent of Python's `try` and `except`.

-On success the `pcall` function returns `true`, then any number of return arguments from the compiled function.
+On success `pcall` returns `true`, then some number of return arguments from the compiled function.
 On failure `pcall` returns `false` then an error message.
-We collect all the return arguments from `pcall` into a table so we can count the total number of arguments and iterate over them.
+Since we don't know how many arguments the user's code will return, we collect all the return arguments into a table so we can count and iterate over them.
 On success, we concatenate all of the compiled function's return arguments into a comma-separated string to print to the text view area.

 Only values returned by the compiled function will be printed to the text output.
 Code such as `a = 1` or `2 + 3` will not produce a printed output.
 Explicitly returning an expression with `a = 1 return a` or `return 2 + 3` will print the intended output.

 ## Packaging

-Now we have a fully functional Lua REPL app.
+Now we have a fully functional LuaREPL app.
 Let's package everything into a MacOS app bundle.
 This is actually easy to do manually.
 MacOS apps are just directories and files within a top level directory that ends in `.app`.
 Here's our app:

 <img width="360" alt="Screenshot 2024-01-21 at 10 28 24" src="https://github.com/mogenson/lua-macos-app/assets/900731/789f3566-2e7c-4fe9-9837-da16be120096">